A product for permutation groups and topological groups: Preliminaries

 The {\em valency} of $v$ is the cardinal $|B(v)|$; if all valencies are finite the graph is {\em locally finite}.
-A {\em path} is a series of distinct vertices $v_0 v_1 \ldots v_n$ such that $v_i \in B(v_{i-1})$ for all integers $i$ satisfying $1 \leq i \leq n$; the {\em length} of this path is $n$.
-A path that consists of a single vertex is called {\em trivial} or sometimes {\em empty}.
-Two vertices are connected if there is a path between them, and the {\em distance} between two connected vertices $v, w$, which we denote by $d(v, w)$, is the length of the shortest path between them; if two vertices are not connected then their distance is infinite.
+A {\em graph path} is a series of distinct vertices $v_0 v_1 \ldots v_n$ such that $v_i \in B(v_{i-1})$ for all integers $i$ satisfying $1 \leq i \leq n$; the {\em length} of this graph path is $n$.
+A graph path that consists of a single vertex is called {\em trivial} or sometimes {\em empty}.
+Two vertices are connected if there is a graph path between them, and the {\em distance} between two connected vertices $v, w$, which we denote by $d(v, w)$, is the length of the shortest graph path between them; if two vertices are not connected then their distance is infinite.
+A graph path between vertices $v, w$ that is of length $d(v,w)$ is called a {\em geodesic}.
 A graph is {\em connected} if the distance between any two vertices is finite.
-A {\em cycle} is a series of vertices $v_0 v_1 \ldots v_n v_0$ such that $n > 1$ and $v_0 v_1 \ldots v_n$ and $v_1 \ldots v_n v_0$ are nontrivial paths.
+A {\em cycle} is a series of vertices $v_0 v_1 \ldots v_n v_0$ such that $n > 1$ and $v_0 v_1 \ldots v_n$ and $v_1 \ldots v_n v_0$ are nontrivial graph paths.
 A {\em tree} is a connected graph that contains no cycles.
-In a tree $T$, there is a unique path between any two vertices $\alpha, \beta \in VT$ which we denote by $[\alpha, \beta]_T$.
-If we wish to exclude $\beta$, we write $[\alpha, \beta)_T := [\alpha, \beta]_T \setminus \{\beta\}$.
+In a tree $T$, there is a unique graph path between any two vertices $v, w \in VT$ which we denote by $[v, w]_T$.
+Note that a graph path in a tree is necessarily a geodesic.
+If we wish to exclude $w$, we write $[v, w)_T := [v, w]_T \setminus \{w\}$.

 If $W$ is a set of vertices in a graph $\Gamma$, we denote by $\Gamma \setminus W$ the subgraph of $\Gamma$ induced on $V\Gamma \setminus W$.
 On the other hand, if $W$ is a set of edges of $\Gamma$, then $\Gamma \setminus W$ denotes the graph on $V\Gamma$ with edge set $E\Gamma \setminus W$.
-If $\Gamma$ is connected, and $\Gamma \setminus \{\alpha\}$ is disconnected for some $\alpha \in V\Gamma$, then $\Gamma$ is said to have {\em connectivity one} and $\alpha$ is called a {\em cut vertex}.
+If $\Gamma$ is connected, and $\Gamma \setminus \{v\}$ is disconnected for some $v \in V\Gamma$, then $\Gamma$ is said to have {\em connectivity one} and $v$ is called a {\em cut vertex}.
 The connected subgraphs of $\Gamma$ that are maximal subject to the condition that they do not have connectivity one are called {\em lobes}.

 If $\Gamma$ is vertex transitive, has connectivity one and is not a tree, then every vertex is a cut vertex and there is a tree $T_\Gamma$, called the {\em block-cut-vertex tree} of $\Gamma$, which determines the structure of $\Gamma$.
 The block-cut-vertex tree is defined as follows.
 Let $L$ be a set in bijective correspondence with the set of lobes of $\Gamma$.
 Since $\aut \Gamma$ acts on the set of lobes of $\Gamma$, there is an induced action of $\aut \Gamma$ on $L$.
 The vertex set of $T_\Gamma$ is the union $L \cup V\Gamma$, and $v \in VT_\Gamma$ and $\ell \in L$ are adjacent in $T_\Gamma$ if and only if $v$ lies in the lobe associated with $\ell$.
 The action of $\aut \Gamma$ on $V \cup L$ preserves this relation, and so $\aut \Gamma$ acts on $T_\Gamma$.
 This action is easily seen to be faithful, and we will frequently consider $\aut \Gamma$ to be a subgroup of $\aut T_\Gamma$.
 Figure~\ref{figure:HEmbeds} shows a graph with connectivity one and its block-cut-vertex tree.